492-Mounika/492-Mounika/README.md

 ## 📌 Goal

-🎯 To become a skilled **VLSI Physical Design Engineer** who can efficiently execute and optimize the full physical implementation flow, leveraging both open-source and commercial EDA tools, contributing to high-quality, low-power, and timing-optimized chip designs.
+🎯 To become a skilled **VLSI Frontend Engineer** who can efficiently execute and optimize the full physical implementation flow, leveraging both open-source and commercial EDA tools, contributing to high-quality, low-power, and timing-optimized chip designs.

 ---